Maryland Lawsuits AgainstVictor A Khouzami, M.D.

 Baltimore, MD 21204

 This website does not represent the outcome of these lawsuits against Victor A. Khouzami, M.D., nor does it judge the veracity of the accusations therein.
 In Maryland, however, all medical malpractice lawsuits require a certificate from an actively practicing doctor vouching for the merit of the lawsuit.

 Victor A. Khouzami, M.D. is an obstetrician-gynecologist affiliated with Greater Baltimore Medical Center (GBMC).
 He is a board-certified physician in both standard OB-GYN care and maternal-fetal medicine, which focuses on the treatment of conditions affecting pregnant women and their unborn babies.
 Dr. Khouzami serves as chairman of GBMC’s obstetrics department and director of its women’s and infant health services division.
 Although this page is focused solely on Dr. Khouzami, you can find other information relating to lawsuits for medical malpractice against GBMC here.

-Based on the currently available data, Dr. Khouzami has been named as a co-defendant in a Maryland medical malpractice case four times.
-These complaints are associated with his tenure at GBMC.
-The entire complaint for each available case, as filed with the court, is found below.
+Based on publicly available records and data, Dr. Khouzami has been named as a co-defendant in a Maryland medical malpractice case four times.
+While the Maryland circuit court complaints are available in a PDF below, here is an excerpt of the allegations: